 Recommendation ITU-R P.2108 – Prediction of clutter loss.

-Recommendation ITU-R P.2109 – Prediction of building entry loss.

-Notwithstanding the elements received from WPs 3J and 3M, in Section V of RR Article 21, the limit of power flux-density from space-stations relates to the power flux-density which would be obtained under assumed free-space propagation conditions.
+Notwithstanding the elements received from WPs 3J and 3M, in Section V of RR Article 21 (e.g. No. 21.16), the limit of power flux-density from space-stations relates to the power flux-density which would be obtained under assumed free-space propagation conditions.

-Characteristics and protection criteria of FS stations
+4. Characteristics and protection criteria of FS stations